Herbal Healing Salve Recipe for Damaged Skin

 Make the Infused oils

-- Give the jars a shake daily, and after three to six weeks, strain the oil from the plant material using a cheesecloth.
-Discard the plant material and pour the oils into their own new, sterilized jars.
-The infused oil has a shelf-life of one year or the best-by date of the oil you used.
-Whichever is soonest.
-Store in a dim place at room temperature.
+- Give the jar a shake daily, and after three to six weeks, strain the oil from the plant material using cheesecloth draped over a sieve.
+Discard the plant material and pour the oil into a new clean jar.

 Make the Herbal Healing Salve